Lyft Accidents and Company Liability

 Lyft has consistently fought against litigation that would give its drivers’ employment status under the law.
 Instead, Lyft has pushed to keep its drivers listed as independent contractors in order to limit the company’s liability for any negligence displayed by their drivers.
 When confronted with litigation, rideshare providers like Lyft will attempt to claim they only facilitate fares and are not responsible for their driver’s actions.
 It is then up to the plaintiff’s attorneys to prove the company’s liability.

 Contact an Experienced Lyft Car Accident Attorney

 If you are involved in a crash with a Lyft vehicle, do not risk your claim to compensation.
 Contact Thomas J. Henry Law immediately and let our team of more than 200 attorneys protect your rights and your recovery.
 Our attorneys have the legal knowledge and resources to handle your claim aggressively and effectively.
 We are available 24/7, nights and weekends.
-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
 Call us today for a free case review.